Eigenbahn/vagrant-ansible-control-node/README.md

 As [per official recommandations](https://www.vagrantup.com/docs/boxes/base#default-user-settings), we also set the `vagrant` and `root` users password to `vagrant` and authorize SSH by password.

 We also authorize SSH as root.

+## Similar projects

+ - [baldoarturo/ansible-control-node](https://github.com/baldoarturo/ansible-control-node) uses an old Ubuntu 16.04 base box and installs Ansible from the official PPA.
+Provisoning is done via an inline shell script.

 ## Going further